Free ComputerXplorers 'Programming for Primaries' classes

-ComputerXplorers has earmarked Friday 11th March 2016 to be the date for this year's Programming for Primaries day to raise awareness of the need to introduce programming skills to children at an early age.
-Part of 2016's British Science Week programme of activity, it's a great way to get your school involved.
+ComputerXplorers earmarked Friday 11th March 2016 as the date for 2016's Programming for Primaries day to raise awareness of the need to introduce programming skills to children at an early age.
+Part of 2016's British Science Week programme of activity, it was a great way to get your school involved.

-As part of that initiative, and our link with British Science Week, ComputerXplorers is offering FREE programming classes for children or for teachers.
+As part of that initiative, and our link with British Science Week, ComputerXplorers offered FREE programming classes for children or for teachers.

 'Year 8 is too late'